1. Privacy statement

 We additionally use tools to improve the user experience on our website and so that we can offer you more functions (‘functional tools’).
 While these are not strictly necessary for the basic functionality of the website, they can deliver considerable benefits for users, in particular in terms of user-friendliness and the provision of additional communication, display or payment channels.

-The legal basis for these functional tools – unless specified otherwise – is your consent pursuant to Art.
-6(1)(1)(a) GDPR.
 In the event that personal data is transferred to the USA or other third countries, your consent also expressly extends to the transfer of data (Art.
-49(1)(1)(a) GDPR).
-The cookie banner and this privacy policy inform you of the associated risks.
+49 Para.
+1 Clause 1 lit. a GDPR).
+The cookie banner and this privacy policy (“Data transfer to third countries”) inform you of the associated risks.

-a) Google Tag Manager
+b) Google Tag Manager

 Our website uses the Google Tag Manager service, which for users from the European Economic Area and Switzerland is provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, and for all other users by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (collectively known as ’Google’).